surfer-rfid/surfer-rfid.github.io/index.md

 - There exists a lack of repeatable visual identifiers (e.g. skiiers with masked faces).
 - Identification must be kept in a secure and hidden location (e.g. inside of tires).

-It is our hope that researchers and hobbyists alike can use the S.U.R.F.E.R. platform to explore novel use cases of UHF RFID.
+It is our hope that researchers and students in the laboratory, in industry, or in the garage can use the S.U.R.F.E.R. platform to explore novel use cases of UHF RFID.

 # Are there other types of RFID?